dougeby/IntuneDocs/intune/app-protection-policies-monitor.md

 Follow these steps to generate the App protection report:

-1. On the Intune mobile application management blade, choose App protection report.
+1. On the Intune mobile application management blade, choose **App protection report**.

 	![Screenshot-6](./media/app-protection-report-csv-2.png)